 Late Semester Hardship Withdrawal Request Procedures

-1. Students who seek to withdraw from the College because of hardship must submit a written request to the office of the Associate Dean of Student Success and Retention (Late Semester Hardship Withdrawal Request form).
-Submit completed form, with narrative and documentation, to the office for the Associate Dean of Student Success and Retention - email@example.com or 347 Student Center.
+- Submit a written request to the office of the Associate Dean of Student Success and Retention (Late Semester Hardship Withdrawal Request form), with narrative and documentation, to the office for the Associate Dean of Student Success and Retention - email@example.com or 347 Student Center.

-3. You will be contacted if additional documentation is requested to make a decision regarding your request.
+- You will be contacted if additional documentation is requested.
 If contacted, you will have 10 business days to supply additional documentation or your request will be considered a denial.

 Students with known medical conditions that require accommodations should register with Disability Support Services at (616) 234-4140 before the start of the semester to determine appropriate accommodations.

-If you are a financial aid recipient, you should contact the Financial Aid Office at (616) 234-4030 first before requesting to drop courses.
+Contact the Financial Aid Office at (616) 234-4030 before requesting to drop courses.
 Your current and future financial aid could be severely impacted by dropping courses after the semester has started.